Thirteen Multifariously Vexing Historical Books Jumble

 Borden W. Painter

-This is a fantastic dissolution of historical pitfalls of many atheist followers, self proclaimed ‘horsemen’ and their argumentative posturing, by a historian and theologian feels more focused than David Berlinski.
+This is a fantastic dissolution of the many historical pitfalls posed by atheistic argumentative posturing by a respected historian and theologian.